AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/sftp.md

 For SFTP destinations, Platform creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
 For more information about the files, see [Email Marketing destinations and Cloud storage destinations](../../ui/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.

-## IP address allow list
+## IP address allow list {#ip-address-allow-list}

-This section provides you with a way to allow list IP addresses so that you can safely export data from Experience Platform to your SFTP.
+This section provides IP ranges that you can allow list to safely export data from Experience Platform to your SFTP.

 You can define network access controls through your network firewall.
 By specifying the appropriate destination IP range, you can allow traffic for the data transfer service.

-Add the following IP addresses to an allow list prior to working with the SFTP destination connection.
-Failing to add your region-specific IP addresses to your allow list may lead to errors or non-performance when using the SFTP destination connection.
+Add the following IP ranges to an allow list prior to working with the SFTP destination connection.
+Failing to add your region-specific IP range to your allow list may lead to errors or non-performance when using the SFTP destination connection.

 >[!IMPORTANT]
 >